BTC415/Vault_Contract_Next_Web3/README.md

-# nextjs-web3-react-metamask-connect
+# Vault_Contract_nextjs-web3

-This is a minimalistic project to show us how we can connect to metamask using [web3-react](https://github.com/NoahZinsmeister/web3-react) in nextjs / react.
+This is a minimalistic project to show us how we can connect to metamask using [web3-next](https://github.com/LovelyDodger/Vault_Contract_Next_Web3) in nextjs / web3.js.

 This could just as easily be done in typescript.